Greek Yogurt Chicken

 Instructions

 - Heat a drizzle of oil in a heavy-bottomed skillet over medium heat.
-Place the chicken skin side down and cook for 6-8 minutes per side.
-The meat should easily release from the pan when it's ready to be flipped.
+Remove the chicken from the marinade, allowing any excess to drip off.
+Place the chicken skin side down in the skillet and cook for 6-8 minutes per side. *The thighs will easily release from the pan when they're ready to be flipped.
+If there is any resistance, let the chicken continue to cook for another minute.

 - Once the chicken is cooked to a safe internal temperature of 165°F (74°C), it's ready to enjoy!
 Remove it from the heat and let it rest for a few minutes before slicing.